johann-solo/oliveandmango.github.io/_posts/blog/2016-09-12-lentil-sweet-potato-stoup.markdown

 excerpt: <p>Get warm and cozy with this hearty and thick soup</p>
 ---

-Lentils or 'fakes' (pronounced *fak-yeas*) in Greek and 'fasolatha' (Greek White Bean Soup) were the worst things you could feed me as a kid.
+Lentils or 'fakes' (pronounced *fak-yas*) in Greek and 'fasolatha' (Greek White Bean Soup) were the worst things you could feed me as a kid.
 I loved the smell of them cooking but could not stand to eat them.
 I mean really could not stand them.
 My mom pleaded and threatened but I wouldn't budge.
 I would have rather starved than even have one bite.
 Finally my mom had to resort to bribery and succeeded in getting me to have a few resentful bites.
 Nutella was the answer to her problem child who wouldn't eat legumes &mdash; the only thing I wouldn’t eat I should add.
 I wasn’t a picky eater &mdash; just no legumes.
 So she would put out the Nutella jar and set it on the counter and the rules were a few bites of fakes/lentils and then Nutella or else nothing at all.
 <br><br>

 {% include image.html